 ML in the Real World

 In theory, the ML process seems simple enough.
 However, there’s much more involved in using it to develop real-world applications — and in building out a comprehensive solution that meets complex, multi-faceted customer needs.

 That’s where cloud-native application development and ML experience, as well as powerful resources like those available from AWS, come into play.
 A good example is the machine learning services ClearScale performed for an online floral company.
 This project culminated in a proof of concept for a cost-effective, efficient-to-use-and-deploy recommendation engine.

 Drawing on its expertise in using AWS services, ClearScale architected a solution that not only makes recommendations that align with customers’ preferences but also uses the behaviors of past customers to make accurate predictions about new shoppers.

 The prototype includes a search engine component that re-ranks results within a session.
 Therefore, it always presents customers with high-quality feeds.
 It can also deliver personalized notifications.
 Services such as Amazon Personalize, Amazon Pinpoint, and Amazon Elasticsearch Service figure prominently in the solution.
 But there’s more to it than ML-driven functions.

 ClearScale also used an Infrastructure as Code (IaC) approach.
 That allows for automatically managing, monitoring, and provisioning resources rather than manually configuring discrete hardware devices and operating systems.
-That means if the application should fail for any reason, the online floral company can quickly and easily redeploy the architecture.
+If the application should fail for any reason, the online floral company can quickly redeploy the architecture.